shoui520/shoui520.github.io/docs/resources.md

 - [Japanese Media Recommendations List](https://docs.google.com/spreadsheets/d/1w42HEKEu2AzZg9K7PI0ma9ICmr2qYEKQ9IF4XxFSnQU/)

 ### Browser Extensions
-- [Yomichan](https://foosoft.net/projects/yomichan/) - Yomichan is a browser extension that allows you to look up Japanese words with both the meaning and the reading on web pages with ease.
+- [Yomitan](https://yomitan.wiki/) - Yomitan is a browser extension that allows you to look up Japanese words with both the meaning and the reading on web pages with ease.
 *Android users can use this on Kiwi Browser.*
 - [Clipboard Inserter](https://github.com/kmltml/clipboard-inserter) - Used for the texthooking page (MPV and visual novels)
 - [exSTATic](https://github.com/KamWithK/exSTATic) - Japanese language immersion progress tracker.